jnui/fastWebFramework/readme.md

 ## Javascript
 JQuery is loaded inline on the header.php file. extra javascript is added in the footer.php file.
+If you want to add google analytics do it in the footer (for speed purposes)

 ## CSS tips.
 The width of each screen type is in header.php , look for max-width